-Phlebotomy/Specimen Processing, Certificate
+Phlebotomy/Specimen Processing, Certificate School of Health Professions

 The purpose of the program is twofold.
 First the student must function as a phlebotomist in a hospital or other healthcare setting.
 The second purpose is to prepare the student to function as a laboratory specimen processor or laboratory aide in a clinical laboratory setting.